 Roughly 80% of patients infected are asymptomatic and can go for years without having their infection detected.
 The parasite then absorbs up to 80% or more of the host's B12 intake, which leads to megaloblastic anemia.

-The B12 deficiency in patients can lead to a megaloblastic anemia, which is indistinguishable from pernicious anemia.
-This megaloblastic anema can also translate into subtle demyelinative neurological symptoms.
+The B12 deficiency in patients can lead to megaloblastic anemia, which is indistinguishable from pernicious anemia.
+This megaloblastic anemia can also translate into subtle demyelinative neurological symptoms.

-The standard treatment for this infection is praziquantel, but it should be noted that this is treatment regimen is not FDA approved.
+The standard treatment for this infection is praziquantel, but it should be noted that this treatment regimen is not FDA-approved.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.

 *Average video play time: 2-3 minutes